CfA-Library/Cite_Astro_Software/Guidelines.md

 Discussion/analysis of decisions made: why did the authors do X? what can others learn from the experience of developing X?

+### Living paper issues

+This will become more active in the near future as publishers accept living papers.
+What ramifications does it have for the workflow.